zkjargon/zkjargon.github.io/src/intro_to_zk/what_is_proving.md

-# A Technical Introduction to ZK
+# Introduction to ZK Jargon

 ---